RJVB/qtstyleplugins/frameworkintegration/README.md

 experience.
 For example, this will ensure a consistent single-click or double-click activation setting, and the use of standard themed icons.

-### infopage

-Common data files used in info page content in various applications.

-### FrameworkIntegrationPlugin

-FrameworkIntegrationPlugin provides extra features to other KDE Frameworks to integrate with KDE Plasma.

-It currently provides an addon to KMessageBox which stores settings for asking users the same question again.

-### KDEPlatformTheme

-The plugin KDEPlatformTheme provides KDE integration for QPlatformThemePlugin.